uwgamergroup/vocabulary-visual-style/README.md

-# vocabulary Visual Style
+# Vocabulary Visual Style

 | **Name**           | Controlled Vocabulary for Visual Styles                                                                                                                                                                  |
 |--------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
-| **Description**    | A vocabulary for The predominant and recognizable visual appearance of a video game as originally intended by its creator, and/or determined in the context of creation.
+| **Description**    | A vocabulary for the predominant and recognizable visual appearance of a video game as originally intended by its creator, and/or determined in the context of creation.
 There vocabulary includes terms for color, light, and style.
 | **Version**        | 1.6                                                                                                                                                                                            |
 | **Published Date** | 2024-09-04                                                                                                                                                                                          |
 | **Language**       | eng                                                                                                                                                                                                 |